Pyrilutamide for Hair Loss Treatment: What We Know So Far

 Pyrilutamide chemical formula for hair

-Pyrilutamide (developmental code name KX-826) is a topical androgen receptor (AR) antagonist currently being developed as a potential topical treatment for androgenetic alopecia.
+Pyrilutamide (KX-826) is a topical androgen receptor (AR) antagonist, being developed as a potential topical treatment for androgenetic alopecia.

-The drug innovator is Kintor Pharmaceutical Limited, which is known for developing and commercializing innovative treatments for AR-related diseases with unmet medical needs like androgenic alopecia, acne vulgaris, and breast and prostate cancer.
-Its accessibility is nearing since completed, and ongoing clinical trials to further prove its efficacy and safety exist, which would eventually lead to FDA approval.
+The drug innovator is Kintor Pharmaceutical Limited, known for developing and commercializing innovative treatments for androgen receptor-related diseases like androgenetic alopecia, acne vulgaris, and certain cancers.

 Clinical trials of pyrilutamide for hair loss treatment

-A recently completed phase I clinical trial done in the US was a randomized, double-blind, placebo-controlled, parallel-group, and dose-escalation study.
-Subjects are 40 healthy male patients, 18 to 60 years old, with androgenetic alopecia.
+A recently completed phase-1 clinical trial done in the US was a randomized, double-blind, placebo-controlled, parallel-group, and dose-escalation study.
+It involved 40 healthy adult male patients with androgenetic alopecia.

-The pharmacokinetic study showed that blood concentrations of pyrilutamide among the subjects remained extremely low throughout the study.
+The blood concentration of pyrilutamide among the subjects remained extremely low throughout the study.
 In terms of safety, there were no associated severe adverse drug events.

-Several clinical trials were done in China and in the US.
-In 2020, the first phase II clinical trial was a multiregional randomized placebo-controlled study done in China.
+Several clinical trials have been done in China and in the US.
+In 2020, the first phase-2 clinical trial was a multi-regional randomized placebo-controlled study done in China.

 In this study, 120 subjects with male androgenetic alopecia were included and randomized into four dose groups: 2.5 mg (0.25%) pyrilutamide twice a day, 5.0 mg (0.5%) once a day, 5.0 mg (0.5%) twice a day and the placebo (2,5,6).
 The main result of this study was the change in non-vellus target area hair count (TAHC) from the baseline and after six months of treatment.

-Professor Jianzhong Zhang presented results showed that among all the subjects, those on pyrilutamie 0.5% applied twice a day exhibited statistically significant improvement in total area hair count after six months of treatment, with 22.73 hairs per cm2 increase, as opposed to the placebo group with only 15.34 hairs per cm2 increase.
-Because of these results, 0.5% pyrilutamide solution was used in phase III clinical trial.
+Those on pyrilutamide 0.5% applied twice a day exhibited statistically significant improvement in total area hair count after six months of treatment.
+There was an increase of 22.73 hairs per cm2, as opposed to the placebo group which had an increase of only 15.34 hairs per cm2.
+Because of these results, 0.5% pyrilutamide solution was used in the phase 3 clinical trial.

-In December 2022, the results of another phase II clinical study about the use of pyrilutamide were published, but this time, on the treatment of female pattern hair loss (female AGA).
+In December 2022, the results of another phase-2 clinical study were published, on the treatment of female pattern hair loss (female AGA).

-In total 41 participants were assigned to the placebo group and 119 subjects with female AGA were randomly assigned to four treatment groups with varying doses of KX-826:
+The placebo group had 41 participants, and 119 subjects with female AGA were randomly assigned to four treatment groups with varying doses of pyrilutamide:

 • 2.5mg (0.25%) once daily